Fire shuts down London's Heathrow Airport, disrupting travel for hundreds of thousands

 It was too early to determine what sparked the huge blaze about 2 miles (3 kilometers) from the airport, but there’s “no suggestion” of foul play, Energy Secretary Ed Miliband said.

-Still, the Metropolitan Police force said counterterrorism detectives are leading the investigation into the cause because of the location of the electrical substation fire and its impact on critical national infrastructure.
-The force said counterterrorism command has “specialist resources and capabilities” that can help find the cause quickly.
+The Metropolitan Police force said counterterrorism detectives were leading the investigation because of their ability to find the cause quickly and because of the location of the electrical substation fire and its impact on critical national infrastructure.

 Miliband said the fire, which took seven hours to control, also knocked out a backup power supply to the airport.
 Heathrow said in a statement that it had no choice but to close the airport for the day.